Glen412710/U13A2_Glen/README.md

 + First page will be the homepage.

-In this page this is where the user is been place in the begining of the company's website.
+In this page this is where the user is been place in the beginning of the company's website.

-+ Secound page would be the Phones.
++ Second page would be the Phones.

-In the secound page if the user clicks on link in the nav bar then they will be placed in this page to sell all the phones and the user can click on what brand that they want.
+In the second page if the user clicks on link in the nav bar then they will be placed in this page to sell all the phones and the user can click on what brand that they want.

 + Third page is about the Accessories/Sims for your phone.